 ORF currently operates a two-runway system, each with unique capabilities and constraints.
 Both runways were evaluated based on previously outlined criteria.
 In total, 16 runway alternatives were initially evaluated, as listed in Table 5-1.
 Runway alternatives considered various issues, including displaced threshold locations on the primary runway (Runway 5/23), improvements to or closure of the crosswind runway (Runway 14/32), and various options for a new secondary parallel runway; which would be designated Runway 5R/23L.
-The purpose of evaluating the new secondary parallel runway within the alternatives considered is to protect the associated air space and land use for future infrastructure development.
 Previous studies also considered this need at ORF.
 The following runway alternatives include refinements of past concepts and additional layouts based on present and forecasted needs.
-It is noted that the justification for a secondary parallel runway has not been accepted by the FAA at this time but remains a strong ultimate goal of the Airport.
+It is noted that the justification for a secondary parallel runway has not been accepted by FAA at this time but remains a strong ultimate goal of the Airport.